 of the recipient.
 The success rate of this procedure is in

 the region of 30 to 40%.
 In fact, many women till the age

 of 50-55 have become pregnant by this technique.
 You will

 be surprised that the oldest woman pregnant by this procedure

-is 69 year old, residing in Italy.
+, residing in Italy.
 At Babies And Us, the

 oldest women who has conceived with this technique is 62 years